dhenryopen/FRC-2016/Development Tutorial for FRC - Part 1.md

 Competitive FRC teams use a variety of programming languages to integrate 3rd-party libraries that support external inputs.
 An example is [OpenCV](http://opencv.org) which is heavily used for image detection and object tracking.
 While these libraries have a steep learning curve, the FRC community has made a number of working examples available on [GitHub](http://www.github.com).
 The challenge many rookie teams face is developing the skills to download, compile and test all of the moving parts.

-The purpose of this tutorial is to mentor beginning developers so they can assist experienced developers with the build / deploy / test lifecycle.
+The purpose of this tutorial is to give beginning developers some basic skills so they can assist experienced developers with building and testing solutions.
 The tutorial is not meant to replace the [FRC Programming Guides](http://wpilib.screenstepslive.com/s/4485), but instead to provide a simple starting point that is independent of [LabVIEW](http://www.ni.com/labview/) and [WPILib](https://usfirst.collab.net/sf/projects/wpilib/).
 The tutorial takes students through all of the steps required to get the OpenCV [facedetect](http://docs.opencv.org/master/d7/d8b/tutorial_py_face_detection.html#gsc.tab=0) example running on their computer.
 All of the software components are available through open source licenses.

 ## Learning Objectives